osv-io/blog/_posts/2019-04-19-making-OSv-run-on-firecraker.md

 Firecracker also exposes REST API over UNIX domain socket and can be confined to improve security through so called *jailer*.
 For more details look at [the design doc](https://github.com/firecracker-microvm/firecracker/blob/master/docs/design.md) and [the specification](https://github.com/firecracker-microvm/firecracker/blob/master/SPECIFICATION.md).

-If you want to hear more about what it took to enhance OSv to make it **boot in 5 ms** on Firecracker (total of **10 ms** including the host side) which is **~20 times faster than Linux** on the same hardware, please read remaining part of this article.
+If you want to hear more about what it took to enhance OSv to make it **boot in 5 ms** on Firecracker (total of **10 ms** including the host side) which is **~20 times faster than Linux** on the same hardware (5 years old MacBook Pro with Ubuntu 18.10), please read remaining part of this article.
 In the next paragraph I will describe the implementation strategy I arrived at.
 In the following three paragraphs I will focus on what I had to change in relevant areas - booting process, VirtIO and ACPI.
 Finally in the epilogue I will describe the outcome of this exercise and possible improvements we can make and benefit from in future.

 If you want to try OSv on Firecracker before reading this article follow [this wiki](https://github.com/cloudius-systems/osv/wiki/Running-OSv-on-Firecracker).